Card Deck for WritersPosted by Deb Lund on Dec 14, 2013 in Deb Lund Ad Lib, The Write Stuff | 18 comments

 If you’ve known me awhile, you already know I consider myself more of a teacher than a writer.
 My masters degree project 25 years ago was on teaching writing, and I’ve taught teachers and writers of all ages ever since.
 And when I discovered I could teach adults the same way I taught kids, we all learned more and had a much better time!

 For years, one of my teaching tools has been a deck of cards.
 It was a homemade, laminated deck with prompts that worked for any part of a manuscript from beginning to end, and any process from idea generation to revision.
 I wore out that set with writers of all ages at conferences, classes, retreats, and workshops.
-After a zillion requests for copies of those cards, I’m finally putting them together in a really cool deck with a booklet.
-I’m so excited (and terrified)!
+After hearing “Where can I get these cards?” over and over, they’re finally available.

 FICTION MAGIC: Card Tricks and Tips for Writers